 Risk Assessments should also be carried out to satisfy the requirements of legislation but above all to ensure the Health & Safety of employees

 Risk assessments should always be carried out by a person who is experienced and competent to do so, competence can be expressed as a combination of Knowledge, Awareness, training, and experience.
-If necessary consult a more experienced member of staff or external professional help to assist with the risk assessment.
+If necessary consult a more experienced member of staff or external professional help to assist with the risk assessment template.

 Remember competence does not mean you have to know everything about everything, competence also means knowing when you know enough or when you should call in further expert help.